 The one we have – which is known as autophagy (literally ‘self-eating’) – not only hoovers up dead and damaged proteins but also disposes of much larger units, including burned-out mitochondria.
 All this waste matter is then tipped into a pit that is brimming with enzymes, where much of it is recycled into fresh energy supplies and the raw materials to create new proteins.

 When you start a ketogenic diet, the sharp drop in carbohydrates immediately triggers the starvation response.
-As the levels of glucose and insulin in the blood start to decline, the body’s mTOR network – which promotes cell growth when supplies of glucose are high – switches off and autophagy redoubles its collection and recycling efforts.
+As the levels of glucose and Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. in the blood start to decline, the body’s mTOR network – which promotes cell growth when supplies of glucose are high – switches off and autophagy redoubles its collection and recycling efforts.
 These are just two of the mechanisms that are involved in losing or gaining weight, sending fuel around the body and growing new cells.

 Crucially, they cannot function simultaneously: when the mTOR network starts, autophagy stops, and vice versa.
 Understanding how the whole system works will give you a better chance of making it work well for you.